Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/man-page.md

 Continue executing requests to the end of the Hurl file even when an assert error occurs.
 By default, Hurl exits after an assert error in the HTTP response.

-Note that this option does not affect the behavior with mutiple input Hurl files.
+Note that this option does not affect the behavior with multiple input Hurl files.

 All the input files are executed independently.
-The result of one file does not affect the excecution of the other Hurl files.
+The result of one file does not affect the execution of the other Hurl files.

 ### \-\-file-root &lt;dir> {#file-root}